savannahar68/multi-account-containers-chrome/README.md

-# Multi Account Containers for Chrome
+# Multi Account Containers for Chrome (On HOLD)

+On Hold - There's no api like contextualIdentities in chrome, so thinking ways of implementing cookie factory.

 Replicating the famous [Multi-Account-Container addon](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) for chrome.